 From being an employee who does manual work to one that manages a team of 50 people, there are certain principles that are universally appreciated by bosses regardless of the job scope and market.

-In order to be highly successful impressive employees, there are a few timeless traits that you should inculcate in your working attitude.
+To be highly successful, impressive employees, there are a few timeless traits that you should inculcate in your working attitude.
 Here are 8 legitimate ways you can take up to impress your boss, regardless of whether you are a new employee, an established one or a team lead.